GitauHarrison/notes/tags_flask_blog_posts.md

 ```

-Notice that `models` has been imported at the bottom of the file. `render_as_batch=True` allows for us to do migrations when moving data to a new table, thereby overcoming the typical SQLite error `No support for ALTER of constraints in SQLite dialect`.
+Notice that `models` has been imported at the bottom of the file. `render_as_batch=True` allows us to do migrations when moving data to a new table, thereby overcoming the typical SQLite error `No support for ALTER of constraints in SQLite dialect`.

 ### Database Configuration